 Thai food is one of my favorite cuisines in the world!
 So why not learn to make it at home?
-This cooking class will teach you how to prepare traditional dishes using ingredients you’ve gathered from a nearby market.
+This cooking class will teach you how to prepare traditional Thai dishes.
+You use ingredients that you yourself gather from a nearby market.
 Come hungry because this class was a feast!
 I even got my meal to go!
 Enjoy a delicious meal with your hosts & other people you will meet around the world while learning about Thai culinary and cultural heritage.
 I recommend Silom Thai Cooking School.
 They even give you a recipe book of the dishes you cooked and chopsticks to take home 🙂

 We finished off the class by being served Mango Sticky Rice.
 My favorite dish in Thailand!
 This type of rice is made from a long grain that contains more starch.
 It was cooked in a bamboo basket and sits for about 3 hours.
 It takes some time but it is worth it!